badlydrawnrob/anki/themes/complex/README.md

 ## Card 02: What does this syntax do?
 (Field 8) *— [optional]*

 A slight variation on the 1st card.
-This hides `Sample code image` so you'll have to guess what `Syntax` or `Syntax (inline code)` does from just the symbol or function.
+This hides `Sample code image` so you'll have to guess what `Syntax` or `Syntax (inline code)` does by looking at the symbol or function.
 Add a helpful question to `What does this syntax do?` field to generate the card.

 **8. What does this syntax do?** ***— [required to generate Card 02]***